Nimaoth/Nev/docs/configuration.md

 are currently no C header files for the editor API, so for now the recommended way to write plugins is to use Nim and Emscripten.

-At the moment `config/absytree_config_wasm.wasm` is generated from `config/absytree_config.nim` by compiling it to wasm using `config/config.nims` (uses Emscripten).
-So `absytree_config.nim` can be used as NimScript or as a wasm plugin.

-The editor API is exactly the same in both cases.

 Inside `absytree_config.nim` one can check if it's being used in wasm or NimScript using the following check:

     when defined(wasm):